-The coal industry is fighting for its life in Indiana, where it ruled for decades as the undisputed boss of fuel.
+The coal industry is fighting for its life in Indiana, where it once ruled as the undisputed boss of fuel.

 Coal mines in Indiana have watched production fall 25% from their peak in 2013, as their biggest customers—electric utilities—have shifted to cheaper and cleaner sources of fuel.
 Coal jobs, which once approached 4,000 in the state, have fallen about 35% during the same time.